jameshfisher/jameshfisher.com/_posts/2017-09-22-rss-feed-jekyll.md

 ---
-title: "Adding an RSS feed to a Jekyll blog"
+title: Adding an RSS feed to a Jekyll blog
+tags: []
 ---

 I've added an RSS feed to this blog.